VMware Integrated OpenStack 5.0 | 03 JUL 2018 | Build 8909572

 To upgrade from VMware Integrated OpenStack with Kubernetes 4.1 to VMware Integrated OpenStack with Kubernetes 5.0, see Upgrade to VMware Integrated OpenStack with Kubernetes 5.0 in the VMware Integrated OpenStack with Kubernetes Getting Started Guide.

-Some OMS lifecycle management APIs available in VMware Integrated OpenStack 4.1 and 5.0 will be changed or deprecated in a future major release of VMware Integrated OpenStack.
+Some OpenStack Management Server lifecycle management APIs available in VMware Integrated OpenStack 4.1 and 5.0 will be changed or deprecated in a future major release of VMware Integrated OpenStack.

 The SDDC provider in VMware Integrated OpenStack with Kubernetes, intended for deployments without an existing VMware Integrated OpenStack instance, will be deprecated in a future major release.
 For new VMware Integrated OpenStack with Kubernetes deployments, use the OpenStack provider.